pyeventsourcing/esdbclient/README.md

 )
 ```

-If the operation is successful, this method returns an integer
-representing the database "commit position" as it was when the operation
-was completed.
+The returned values, `commit_position1` and `commit_position2`, are the
+"commit positions" in the database of the last event in the recorded sequences.
+That is, `commit_position1` is the commit position of `event1` and
+`commit_position2` is the commit position of `event3`.

-A "commit position" is a monotonically increasing integer representing
-the position of the recorded event in a "total order" of all recorded
+A "commit position" is an integer representing the position of the recorded event in
-events in the database across all streams.
-It is the actual position
+a "total order" of all recorded events in the database across all streams.
+The sequence
-of the event record on disk.
-In consequence, the sequence of commit
+of commit positions increased monotonically as events are recorded, but, unlike stream
-positions is not gapless.
+positions, it is not a gapless sequence.
 Indeed, there are usually large differences
 between the commit positions of successive recorded events.

-The "commit position" returned by `append_events()` is that of the last
-recorded event in the given batch of new events.

-The "commit position" returned in this way can therefore be used to wait
+The "commit position" returned in this way can be used to poll a downstream component
-for a downstream component to have processed all the events that were recorded.

-For example, consider a user interface command that results in the recording
+until it has processed all the newly recorded events.
+For example, consider a user
-of new events, and a query into an eventually consistent materialized
+interface command that results in the recording of new events and an eventually
-view in a downstream component that is updated from these events.
-If the new
+consistent materialized view in a downstream component that is updated from these
-events have not yet been processed, the view would be stale.
-The "commit position"
+events.
+If the new events have not yet been processed, the view would be stale.
+The
-can be used by the user interface to poll the downstream component until it has
+user interface can poll the downstream component until it has processed the newly
-processed those new events, after which time the view will not be stale.
+recorded events, and then display the view to the user.

 ### Append event